jeanbabtista/album-tracker/README.md

 ### Notes

 > There is probably some bugs.
 I've encountered many, especially on the Last.fm API side (`/album/search` and `/album/info` endpoints).
-> I've tried to handle them as best as I could, but I'm sure there are some that I've missed.
+> I've tried to handle them as good as I could, but I'm sure there are some that I've missed.
 If you encounter any, please let me know.

 ### Testing